Baseflow/XF-Material-Library/README.md

 ##### Properties

-`MaterialMenuButton` inherits the `XF.Material.Forms.UI.MaterialIconButton` class.
+`MaterialMenuButton` inherits the `XF.Material.Maui.UI.MaterialIconButton` class.

 1. `Choices` - The list of items from which the user will choose from.
 You can either assign a collection of `string` or `MaterialMenuItem`.